Home education during the COVID19 pandemic

 The most important thing to remember is, we’re all in this together.
 Each family is different and may have one or more parents working from home in bedrooms or perhaps at the kitchen table.
 Perhaps some families have parents who aren’t working at the moment and are facing a lot more time at home than they are used to.
 Whatever your situation, please remember to be kind.
 Be kind to yourself, be kind to your family and be kind to others.

 Can you help me with home education?

 We are delighted to be able to offer a comprehensive range of home education to our Little Learners.
 This can compliment learning in the classroom or take place at home if your Little Learner is not currently attending Nursery.
 All parents/carers can access home education through their Little Learners Tapestry account.
 A combination of material will be provided through videos, photos, attachments, downloads and instructions.
+You can find our most recent updates in under the ‘Activities’ tab on your childs Tapestry account.
 Our Nursery Crew will provide a selection of the following;